wilsonify/wilsonify.github.io/content/recipes/CORN AND BASIL CHOWDER64.md

 the basil, and then taste.
 Add more salt, more lemon juice, more basil, whatever.
 Serve right

-away with some more basil on top to make that shit look as legit as it tastes.
+away with some more basil on top to make that    look as legit as it tastes.